robertcollier4/st2-nil-theme/README.md

 * `highlight_modified_tabs` — If true, will display an orange bar under tabs with modified buffers.
-* `sidebar_folders` — If true, will display a folder icon beside folders in the sidebar instead of a disclosure triangle.
-Sidebar folders are off by default.
-* `colored_folder_glyphs` — If true, will tint either folder icons or disclosure triangles in the sidebar (only the sidebar) purple.
 * `disable_colored_group_labels` — If true, will disable the colored
   group labels.
 Group labels are the things that say "Group 1" and 2 and so on in the sidebar.
 They're only visible if you have open files shown.
 Colored group labels are enabled by default.
-* `disable_colored_folder_labels` — If true, will disable the colored
-  folder labels in the sidebar.
-This is independent of group label coloring.
-Colored folder labels are enabled by default.

 To set any of these properties, place them and their values in your user preferences file.